Probate (uncontested with all assets in the UK)

-We are confident our fees are competitive given that all of our probate and administration work is completed by fully qualified Solicitors who are authorised and regulated by the Solicitors Regulation Authority.
-They are Partners in the firm and have many years of extensive experience.
+We are confident our fees are competitive given that all of our probate and administration work is completed by a fully qualified Solicitor who are authorised and regulated by the Solicitors Regulation Authority with many years of extensive experience.

-For details of the qualifications and experience of the Partners who will be completing the work, please click here.
+For details of the qualifications and experience of the Solicitor who will be completing the work, please click here.

 27-05-2020 - Admin